madebits/madebits.github.io/blog/2019/2019-03-25-MongoDb-with-SSL.md

 ### MongoDB Client Configuration

 We have several options how to verify server SSL certificate in client depending on the driver used.

+#### .NET Clients

 The following code shows how we can verify certificate in C# driver:

 ```c#
 var connectionStr="mongo://...?ssl=true"